wiremoons/wiremoons.github.io/_posts/2020-05-03-Nim-Fmt-for-Version-Output.md

 ### What Next?

-Well hopefully that shows a useful example use of the `fmt` procedure can be used.
+Well hopefully that shows a useful example of how the `fmt` procedure can be used.
 The above `showVersion()` could be used as a basis to create a *version output* module, which could then be re-used for different Nim programs, that would only need minimal changes...

-Putting the `showVersion()` procedure in a separate module, also ensure the code doesn't cluttering up any main code file.
-It proc would need to be renamed as: `showVersion*()` to ensure it can be called from a different source file however.
+Putting the `showVersion()` procedure in a separate module, also ensures the code doesn't cluttering up any main code file.
+However, if the procedure is moved to its own module, it would also need to be renamed as: `showVersion*()` to ensure it can be called from a different source file (ie module).

 If you want to find out more about Nim, visit the great web site pages here: [Nim language site](https://nim-lang.org/) or if you need more help, the [Nim Forum](https://forum.nim-lang.org) is friendly and supportive community location to call on.

 ### Article Details

-- Title: {{ page.title }}
+- Title: *{{ page.title }}*
 - Published Date : {{ page.date | date: "%d %b %Y" }}